xDivisionByZerox/find-duplicate-images/README.md

   npm run start
 ```

-The script will output some information the comand line, including when to open the result file.
-So check the comand lien ouputs.
+The script will output some additional information the comand line.
+So keep an eye on it.